microsoft/purview-data-governance-masterclass/README.md

 These labs build on one another.
 It is recommended to follow them in order.

 - **1-Day Workshop (8 hours)**
-  ❗**Callout:** Please _ignore_ the **✍️ Do in Purview** exercises and focus on the discussion-based tasks instead.
+  Please _ignore_ the **✍️ Do in Purview** exercises and focus on the discussion-based tasks instead.
-- **3-Day Workshop (24 hours)** Complete all tasks, including the practical exercises.
+- **3-Day Workshop (24 hours)** Complete all tasks, including the practical exercises (see Attendee Pre-requisites below).
 Ample time is provided for discussion and reflection.
-  ❗**Callout:** to complete the **✍️ Do in Purview** exercises, the audience will need access to their own Purview Data Governance instance.
-Currently, there is no lab environment available to support this requirement.
-  - If their organisation has created a new Purview instance to support this workshop, then that instance will become the [primary Purview account for that tenancy](https://learn.microsoft.com/purview/new-portal-faq#what-does-this-mean-for-my-existing-microsoft-purview-governance-portal-accounts).
-Currently, customers cannot change this, once created.
-If they need to it will require to a service request to Microsoft support services.

 Allow for a 15-minute break at least every 90 minutes (at the facilitator's discretion) and allow for an approximately 1-hour lunch break.